 - Create self-sustaining fertility with nitrogen fixing trees and dynamic accumulator plants

-The self-fertilising nature of the food forest comes from the use of nitrogen-fixing plants along with other plants like comfrey that are particularly good at raising nutrients from the subsoil.
+The self-fertilizing nature of the food forest comes from the use of nitrogen-fixing plants along with other plants like comfrey that are particularly good at raising nutrients from the subsoil.
 Through their use efficient nutrient cycling develops in a forest-like system, maximizing fertility for other plants to grow.

 Nitrogen fixers are extremely useful fertility providers in a food forest.
 Techniques like ‘chop and drop’ mulches, coppicing and pollarding from these plants in particular can release the nutrients they have extracted over time from the earth or air.
 Simply having them shed leaves on the ground can improve fertility.
-There are many nitrogen fixing plants at each level of the food forest and I recommend reading Martin Crawford’s book for a comprehensive list.
+There are many nitrogen-fixing plants at each level of the food forest and I recommend reading Martin Crawford’s book for a comprehensive list.

 The easiest way to know what your plants need is to ask yourself: “Where did the plant grow natively, Field or Forest?